-Best Bottle Sterilizers of 2024, Tested & Reviewed
+Best Bottle Washers & Sterilizers of 2025, Tested & Reviewed

-For squeaky clean baby bottles, these top-rated sterilizers aced our tests.
+For squeaky clean baby bottles, these top-rated washers and sterilizers aced our tests.

 Mommyhood101 independently tests and curates baby gear to help you make informed decisions.
 If you buy products through links on our site, we may earn a commission.

-We all know that the gold standard for sterilizing a baby bottle is to place it in a pot of boiling water, but many parents want something a little safer and more efficient.
+We all know that the gold standard for sterilizing a baby bottle is to place it in a pot of boiling water, but many parents want something safer and more efficient.

-The baby bottle sterilizer is the perfect solution!
+The baby bottle washer and sterilizer is the perfect solution!

-We've been reviewing sterilizers for over 10 years, and if we made our own, here is what it would look like:
+We've been reviewing these systems for over 10 years, and if we made our own, here are some of the key features it would have:

 ✔️ Large (>4 bottles) capacity.